Removing features

 One-Dimensional features — the “the more, the better” kind, like the mileage of a car — are different.
 These are the features products compete on.
 Throwing these out is risky.

-Yet, as the life-cycle of successful products indicates, a One-Dimensional feature can one day become a Mandatory feature.
-It’s therefore wise to look at the feature’s components, and find out which of its components is edging towards the Mandatory category.
-Trim down the performance of these subfeatures, as improving them will no longer contribute to your product’s overall competitive strength.
+Yet, as the life-cycle of successful products indicates, a One-Dimensional feature can one day become a Natural feature.
+It’s therefore wise to look at the feature’s components, and find out which of its components is edging towards the Natural category.

 Attractive features differentiate your product from the competition.
 Their presence increases satisfaction (up until a certain level of performance) and their absence does not lead to dissatisfaction.
 If your Kano study shows that many of your features are Attractive, you may want to remove some of them.